Skip to content

 Comments

-Grapa only supports block comments (/* ... */).
-Line comments (// ...) are not supported.
+Grapa supports both block comments (/* ... */) and line comments (// ...). # comments are not supported.

 /* ✅ Correct */